Hanan-codes/Breast-Cancer-Wisconsin-Diagnostic-/README.md

 October is Breast Cancer Awareness Month, people all over the world show their support for everyone affected by breast cancer.
 I choose to Analyze the Breast Cancer Wisconsin (Diagnostic) Data Set for my Data Scientist Nano-degree project using CRISP-DM process.
 ## CRISP-DM process
 - Busnisse understanding <br />
-I used the Breast Cancer Wisconsin (Diagnostic) Data Set to answer 3 quastions <br /> Question 1: How many patients are daignosied with Benign tumors or Malignant tumors? <br /> Question 2: which varibles have an influnce in the target varible "dignosis" <br /> Question 3 : predicts whether the cancer is benign or malignant using LinearRegression <br />
+I used the Breast Cancer Wisconsin (Diagnostic) Data Set to answer 3 questions <br /> Question 1: How many patients are daignosied with Benign tumors or Malignant tumors? <br /> Question 2: which varibles have an influnce in the target varible "diagnosis" <br /> Question 3 : predicts whether the cancer is benign or malignant using LinearRegression <br />
 - Data Understanding  <br />
-The diagnosis coulmns <Targit varible> have two values M\B  <br />
+The diagnosis coulmn <Targit varible> have two values M\B  <br />
   * What are B and M  <br />
 Tumors can be Benign (noncancerous) or Malignant (cancerous). <br /> Benign tumors tend to grow slowly and do not spread. <br />